Coveo-Turbo/Coveo-Turbo.github.io/README.md

-# coveo-turbo-blog
+# Coveo Turbo Website

-Blog/Doc site for Coveo Turbo
+This repository is used to host the website that explains the functionalities of Coveo Turbo.